microsoft/datashaper/docs/resources/datatable.md

 ## Editing

-When viewing a data table, you can click the "code" icon at the top right to view the raw input text.
+When viewing a data table, you can click the "edit" icon at the top right to view the raw input text.
 This text is editable, and changes will propagate through the system.